Phenotypic-Screening-QMUL/HALO_Scripts/README.md

 HALO can also be used for INCA images but a process must be gone through to generate the afi container files.

+Scripts are also included for assessing the the background staining of your images.

 **Guides for following this code (along with the raw data) are available on the facility Teams Hub in the "04 - Bioinformatics Script Repository" folder or can be downloaded from the "Walkthrough Guides" folder and opened in your web browser.**

 For bioinformatics support, contact Ryan Wallis at: phenotypic-screening@qmul.ac.uk